 Thankfully, the Peloton community is ginormous and believe it or not, I found four Bike Plus users within a 15-mile radius from home.
 Two of these guys were generous enough to allow me to hop on their precious machines and try it out first hand.

 After a lot of deliberation and researching Peloton and other brands like Echelon and NordicTrack, I decided to go for neither the Peloton or the Bike Plus.
 Instead, I opted for the NordicTrack S22i.
 I will explain my reasons as we go.
 I have now owned the S22i for over a year.
-It has been godsend during the pandemic to keep me in shape.
+It has been godsend during the pandemic when I desperately needed a weight loss cardio machine to keep me in shape.

 If you always wanted to compare the Peloton Bike with its newer, meatier sibling, Bike Plus, then strap in and enjoy the read.

 A Better Cheaper Alternative than either of Peloton’s Bikes - NordicTrack S22i

 The NordicTrack S22i is NordicTrack’s answer to the Peloton Bike.
 But there are a few features that make it a better buy.
 There are other alternatives to Peloton made by other brands but the S22i is one that stands out.

 For starters, it comes with a 22-inch Smart HD touchscreen, which is slightly bigger than the one on the Peloton Bike and a feather smaller than the one on the Bike Plus.